FIRST STEPS/FREQUENTLY ASKED QUESTIONS

 All benefit eligible new ULV veteran students, whether a first time VA benefit user or transferring benefit use to a new program, should apply for, or update his/her education benefits.
 The online form will complete necessary documents to include the mandatory VA Form 22-1995 Change of Program/Place.
 Link here: VA Online Benefit Application/Update Form

 Many of our programs waive the application fee for veterans and active duty.
-If you have questions regarding applying to a program call Veteran Students Success.
+ULV has many choices and we can assist you.
+Call Veteran Student Success at 909-448-1461.

 Apply for FAFSA

 It is important for all students to apply for federal student aid via FASFA online to determine eligibility for financial aid or student friendly loans.
-You are able to decline loans you are deemed eligibile for, but all financial aid is only awarded/distributed to those who apply for FASFA.
+You are able to decline loans you are deemed eligibile for, but all financial aid (including Covid 19 the student stimulus fund) is awarded/distributed to those who complete the application for FASFA.
 School code is 001216.
 Link: https://studentaid.ed.gov/sa/fafsa

-Submit DD214, VA Certificate of Eligibility (CoE) and all requested documents/transcripts
+Submit DD214, VA Certificate of Eligibility (CoE), other requested documents and transcripts

-Scan and email copies of your VA CoE, DD214, and if you are changing the school to which your benefits are being paid, submit a “print page” copy of the completed VA’s Change of Program Form, from the VA’s application website to our Certifying Official at email@example.com.
+Scan and email copies of your VA CoE, DD214.
+If you are changing the school to which your benefits are being paid, create a “print screen” copy of the completed VA’s Change of Program/Place Form, via the VA’s online application website.
+Submit all to our Certifying Official at email@example.com.
 NOTE: If you have not received a CoE from the VA, you should be able to see an eligibility page on your eBenefits account.
-You can print page and submit a copy of that page until you are able to submit a copy of your official CoE.
+You can print screen and submit a copy of that page until you receive/submit a copy of your official CoE through the mail.

-Transcripts must be submitted online.
+Transcripts must be submitted online as quickly as possible.
 ULV school code: 001216.
 For undergraduate degrees only, submit your JST (Joint Services Transcript) online via the ACE (American Council on Education) link: ACE Military and Veteran Students.

 I’m admitted!
 Now what?

 First-time recipients should receive their benefits in approximately six to eight weeks.
 Continuing students should receive their benefits in approximately three to four weeks.
 If your program qualifies, BHA should start at the end of the first month of attending certified classes (prorated for dates attended) and the book/supply stipend ($1000/year) should arrive prorated with each semester/term, often with first BHA of the same semester/term.
-BHA rate tables are updated on August 1 of each year.
+BHA rate tables (link) are updated on August 1 of each year.
+The housing allowance is paid at a percentage based on your training time.
+Attending classes at ½ time or less does not qualify for housing.
+For more info on training percentages access this link: Rate of pursuit and BHA.

 Can I be eligible for two or more education benefits?